Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 - So save to your web host document, your ssh credentials as the primary login Also save the savailable ip's for use (it might've been given to you)
 	- If the available ip addresses are given to you in the form of CIDR, eg. XXX.XX.XXX.XX/29, you may want to work out the available IP addresses, then save to your document the network address, useable ip addresses, and broadcast address

 - You could look up how to change your root password for your OS, eg. Google: Ubuntu 22 change root password.
-Usually the onboarding server administrator gives you a very randomized password that's hard for you to remember (you may be prompted for passwords multiple times running sudo).
-Then update your web host details document.
+Usually the onboarding server admin gives you a very randomized password that's hard for you to remember (you may be prompted for passwords multiple times running sudo).
+	- Change your password by running `sudo passwd username`, then you will be prompted for a new password
+	- Choose a password that's not related to your personal passwords because you may be sharing this password with the web host's server admin when there are problems only they can fix.

 - Once in remote server, usually there is nothing much to navigate to get to your website files.
 There will probably be hidden folder .ssh, hidden file .bash_profile, etc, which you can see by running `ls -la`.
 You likely have to install nginx or apache from scratch, then setup root web directory for your website, Aka working directory for your code and webpages.